 19th of November 2014 - Performance of Persona by Kristín Þóra Haraldsdóttir, viola player, at Reykjavík Art Museum - Hafnarhús, Iceland.
 The concert is part of Jaðarber (e.
 Perripherryberry) - concert series.

-Spring 2014 - Premiere of a new piece for Icelandic flute ensemble, made in collaboration with the visual artist Sigurður Guðjónsson - TBA
+March 2015 - Premiere of a new piece for Icelandic flute ensemble, made in collaboration with the visual artist Sigurður Guðjónsson

 April 2015 - Premiere of a new work by visual artist Magnús Pálsson, arranged by Þráinn Hjálmarsson for the Iceland Symphony Orchestra.
 Written for the Tectonics 2015 Reykjavík Festival